Beannachtaí na Féile Pádraig oraibh! Happy St. Patrick’s Day!

 Use your RamPort login credentials to view this streaming video about St. Patrick: his life, his legend, the significance of the shamrock, and how various communities celebrate.
 Articles and scholarly research about St. Patrick and St. Patrick’s Day may be found using U-Search.

-Here is a little Irish to help you pronounce some of those phrases you might see on St. Patrick’s Day decorations:
+Here is a little Irish to help you pronounce some of those phrases you might want to use on St. Patrick’s Day:

 Beannachtaí na Féile Pádraig oraibh! - Happy St. Patrick’s Day

 Éirinn go Brách! (aka Erin Go Braugh) – Ireland Forever